top of page

 BIO

-Romina has lead embroidery workshops as part of her project Qué rico menstruo in the cities of Lima, Oaxaca and New York.
+Romina has led embroidery workshops as part of her project Qué rico menstruo in Lima, Oaxaca, and New York.

 bottom of page